Grammar school: Medieval grammar schools

 The schools were attached to cathedrals and monasteries, teaching Latin – the language of the church – to future priests and monks.
 Other subjects required for religious work were occasionally added, including music and verse (for liturgy), astronomy and mathematics (for the church calendar) and law (for administration).

 With the foundation of the ancient universities from the late 12th century, grammar schools became the entry point to a liberal arts education, with Latin seen as the foundation of the trivium.
 Pupils were usually educated in grammar schools up to the age of 14, after which they would look to universities and the church for further study.
 Of the three first schools independent of the church – Winchester College (1382), Oswestry School (1407) and Eton College (1440) – Winchester and Eton were feeder schools to Oxford and Cambridge universities respectively.
+There is a mention of a grammar school at Shrewsbury in a court case of 1439.
 They were boarding schools, so they could educate pupils from anywhere in the nation.

-Early Modern grammar schools
+Early modern grammar schools

 An example of an early grammar school, founded by an early modern borough corporation unconnected with church, or university, is Bridgnorth Grammar School, founded in 1503 by Bridgnorth Borough Corporation.

 During the English Reformation in the 16th century, most cathedral schools were closed and replaced by new foundations funded from the dissolution of the monasteries.
 For example, the oldest extant schools in Wales – Christ College, Brecon (founded 1541) and the Friars School, Bangor (1557) – were established on the sites of former Dominican monasteries.
 King Edward VI made an important contribution to grammar schools, founding a series of schools during his reign (see King Edward's School).
-A few grammar schools were also established in the name of Queen Mary and Queen Elizabeth I. King James I founded a series of "Royal Schools" in Ulster, beginning with The Royal School, Armagh.
+A few grammar schools were also established in the name of Queen Mary and then of Queen Elizabeth I. King James I founded a series of "Royal Schools" in Ulster, beginning with The Royal School, Armagh.
 In theory these schools were open to all and offered free tuition to those who could not pay fees; however, few poor children attended school, because their labour was economically valuable to their families.

 In the Scottish Reformation schools such as the Choir School of Glasgow Cathedral (founded 1124) and the Grammar School of the Church of Edinburgh (1128) passed from church control to burgh councils, and the burghs also founded new schools.
 With the increased emphasis on studying the scriptures after the Reformation, many schools added Greek and, in a few cases, Hebrew.
 The teaching of these languages was hampered by a shortage of non-Latin type and of teachers fluent in the languages.